HOME > Sustainability > Respect the Environment > Stakeholder Engagement

 In September 2021, TMC announced their commitment toward achieving zero impact from textile fiber fragmentation into the natural environment by 2030.
 By this time, TMC aims to achieve: 250 signatories; the Knowledge Hub and Global Rating System adopted across the sector; and 80% of signatories adopt and implement microfiber limits.
 As a signatory, Fast Retailing commits to carry out an agreed level of materials testing annually for the first three years, and thereby contribute data to the Microfibre Data Portal, from which practical industry tools and resources will be developed in line with Microfibre Roadmap targets.
 We will also contribute to Microfibre Roadmap targets by implementing mitigation actions in our own supply chains, as well as by serving an industry ambassador to establish best practices across the textiles sector.

-Fast Retailing will continue to collaborate with relevant industry-wide groups and improve our initiatives with the aim of minimizing the release of microfibers into the environment throughout product life-cycles.
+Fast Retailing will continue to collaborate with relevant industry-wide groups and improve our initiatives with the aim of minimizing the release of microfibers into the environment throughout product life cycles.

 Top of page